 Constant magnetic force separation systems generate the same conditions for all magnetic beads in the suspension.
 As bead behavior is consistent at every point of the working volume, any changes in the suspension's opacity can be directly related to changes in the suspension’s characteristics.

 To ensure a consistent biomagnetic separation process, all the magnetic beads should experience the same conditions.
 Controlling the magnetic force is key to achieving consistency within and between batches, especially when scaling up.
 Classical magnetic separators generate a magnetic force that is very high on the side of the vessel closest to the magnet but declines rapidly with distance.
 The magnetic force experienced by beads in the retention area is therefore greatest, while the beads farthest away experience the lowest force.

 Proteins are one of the four macromolecule building blocks of life.
 The other three are carbohydrates, lipids, and nucleic acids.
-Proteins are long strings of amino acids that fold together into hierarchal structures in order to perform specialized functions within the cells and tissues of all living organisms.
-These higher structures are imperative to the proper function of the protein within it biochemical pathway.
-The tertiary structure creates the chemical and morphological landscape that imparts the biorecognition abilities to ligand, receptors, antibodies, and all of the other workhorse proteins in the organism.
-The hydrophobicity or electrosatic nature of the binding pockets are responsible for the specific affinities between proteins.
-It is no wonder that the ability to analyze proteins with a protein assay is fundamental to biological research and clinical diagnosis.
+Proteins are long strings of amino acids that fold together into what are called “hierarchical structures” in order to perform specialized functions within the cells and tissues of all living organisms.